Akatsuki3/Reco-chan/readme.md

 ### A flask application that will scrape data or use an api(not sure yet) to provide users with recomendations based on their input

+### This Web App is now available

+[visit](https://recochan.herokuapp.com/) the website and share your thoughts on it!

 #### Ambition behind this project